 The "local three-pack" is the term for the top three listings that show up on Google maps in a local search.
 Your business has to have a location-optimized Google My Business listing to show up in this grouping.
 Additionally, you need to take other steps to optimize for local SEO.
 This work will improve your ranking and help you earn top-of-page placement.

 The local three-pack shows at the very top of the page above any organic search results so that the potential client who conducted the search will be more likely to see — and click on — your listing.

 When you have a Google My Business listing, your Google rating will appear along with your business name and other information in search results.
 Your potential clients will be able to see right away that you have earned top ratings from satisfied customers.

 Potential clients are going to prioritize law firms that have high Google ratings.
 These are signs of quality and credibility.
 Some clients will even use ratings to make a short list of attorneys to research further.

 When your Google My Business profile helps your law firm appear at the top of organic search results, your website will receive more traffic.
 This increased traffic could lead to your turning more prospects into clients.
 Of course, this will increase the revenue your law firm earns.

 Google Free Ads

-If you are interested in pay-per-click (PPC) or other paid advertising, Google has several options for your law firm.
+If you are interested in lawyer pay-per-click (PPC) management or other paid advertising, Google has several options for your law firm.
 If not, your Google My Business listing also acts as free advertising.